 Yes.
 We do accept applications for children who are 21 years old and will work to get them treatment if possible.
 However, if you are 19 or older when you apply, please be aware that your chances of placement with a treatment provider are greatly decreased depending on wait times in your area.

 Can my child still be accepted if I don’t submit my tax information?

 No. A copy of the most recent year’s Federal Tax Form 1040/1040A or a current SSI awards letter is REQUIRED.
 The ONLY exception to this standard involves foster care families who should review the foster care families information page.
 There are no exceptions to this policy except when it comes to foster care families.
-Applications submitted without tax information or with forms that have been altered in any way, including removing/blacking out Social Security numbers, will not be accepted.
+Applications submitted without tax information or with forms that have been altered in any way, will not be accepted.

 Is the personal essay required?
 What should I write?

 No, it is optional but highly encouraged.
 Additional letters of support are also optional but encouraged.